SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `ROCK4` - Fourth order stabilized Runge-Kutta method.
 Exhibits high stability for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.
+- `RKC` - Second order stabilized Runge-Kutta method.
+Exhibits high stability for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.
+- `SERK2v2` - Second order stabilized extrapolated Runge-Kutta method.
+Exhibits high stability for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.
+- `ESERK5` - Fifth order stabilized extrapolated Runge-Kutta method.
+Exhibits high stability for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.

+ROCK methods offer a `min_stages` and `max_stages` functionality.
+SERK methods derive higher orders by Aitken-Neville algorithm.
+SERK2v2 is defaulted to Predictive control but has option of PI control.

 ##### Exponential Methods for Linear and Affine Problems